genomicsengland/vcf-dedup/README.md

 * When the input VCF does not have header (i.e.: no line starting with '#') the first character in the first line of the output VCF is replaced with the character '#'.
 * When running unit tests simultaneously the resulting VCFs contain variants from different tests.
 This can be avoided by running unit tests separately.
 This behaviour only affects the test environment.
+* The time to compute a given VCF is determined by the number of variants and the number of samples.
+Even if for some execution modes (e.g.: generic mode) the sample information is not used this affects the time to compute.
+We have observed that processing VCFs with a huge amount of samples (i.e.: 6773) have very low performance (0.2 variants/second).